Airspace Alerts

 Enabling Airspace Alerts programmatically

-To set up an Airspace Alert, developers need to first create a Flight Report (see the Flight Reports service).
+To set up an Airspace Alert, developers need to first create a Flight Plan.
 To monitor a specific region, you must have an interest in that region during a specified time period and that declaration from you is that you are carrying out (or planning to carry out) a drone operation in that area at the specified time.

 Mechanism

-Once you have created a Flight Report and configured it to receive Airspace Alerts, we will begin monitoring as requested at the start time specified.
+Once you have created a Flight Plan and configured it to receive Airspace Alerts, we will begin monitoring as requested at the start time specified.

 If an alert is triggered, we will then notify you by sending a JSON object via an HTTP POST request to your configured Webhook URL.